Programmeer-Beer/robbert/README.md

 sudo apt-get dist-upgrade
 ```

 Step 2.
-Download this repository
+Download this repository.
 This repository comes with a Tensorflow Lite model which is trained to recognize 5 cm balls of paper and aluminium.
 [This](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi) will be a useful guide if you'd like to create your own TensorFlow Lite model.

 ```bash
 git clone https://github.com/Programmeer-Beer/robbert.git